History and Theory of the Built Environment Research Cluster

 Scholars from the cluster are currently developing abstracts for chapters to be included in a book.
 The research will encompass work with Alec Tzannes’ architectural office, as well as the envisaged publisher, Thames and Hudson.
 The project receives outside funding, which pertains to collection of materials, interviews, editing and organizing the final texts.
 Cluster members working on the project under the guidance of Paola and Rob are Laurence, Raffaele, Luciano, Peter and Catherine.

-A major international symposium is planned in February 2021 at UNSW Built Environment to celebrate the 60th anniversary of the publication of the Metabolist Group Manifesto in 1960.
+A major international symposium is planned in February 2021 at UNSW School of Built Environment to celebrate the 60th anniversary of the publication of the Metabolist Group Manifesto in 1960.
 One of the goals of the event is to gather renown international academic and scholars from Japan, Australia and overseas in order to exchange ideas and discuss the history and the legacy of Japanese Metabolism’s architectural and urban projects.

 Construction Process and New Buildings